nagesh-c/DESIGN-AND-IMPLEMENTATION-OF-VIDEO-PROCESSING-TECHNIQUES-FOR-DETECTING-MOVING-OBJECTS/README.md

 for doing most of the development part.

-This project uses "Discrete Wavelet Transform" for Key Frame Extraction Vibe for Background Subtraction.
+This project uses "Discrete Wavelet Transform" for Key Frame Extraction and "Vibe" for Background Subtraction.